A variational inference framework for inverse problems: Introduction

 The state-of-the-art in approximate inference for inverse problems is to derive and code algorithm updates from scratch each time a model is modified.
-The message passing on factor graph fragment approach to variational Bayes we suggest in this work overcomes the issue.
-Wand (2017) has spearheaded adoption of this approach to fast approximation inference in regression-type models via variational message passing (VMP).
+The message passing on factor graph fragment approach to variational Bayes we suggest in this work overcomes the issue. \cite{wand2017fast} has spearheaded adoption of this approach to fast approximation inference in regression-type models via variational message passing (VMP).
 In the same spirit, we lay down similar infrastructure for inverse problems and propose VMP as an alternative to the more common mean field variational Bayes (MFVB).
 We show how to perform approximate inference by combining algorithms for single factor graph components, or \textit{fragments}, that arise from inverse problem models.
 The resultant factor graph fragments facilitate streamlined implementation of fast approximate algorithms and form the basis for software development for use in applications.
-The factor graph fragment paradigm allows easy incorporation of different penalization structures in the model or changes to the distribution of the outcome variable.
-In fact, VMP on factor graph fragments is such that algorithm updates steps only need to be derived once for a particular fragment and can be used for any arbitrarily complex model including such a fragment.
+The factor graph fragment paradigm allows for easy incorporation of different penalization structures in the model or changes to the distribution of the outcome variable.
+In fact, VMP on factor graph fragments is such that the corresponding algorithms only need to be derived once for a particular fragment and can be used for any arbitrarily complex model including such a fragment.
 Hence dramatically reducing set-up overheads as well as providing fast implementation.

-In this work, we identify a base inverse problem model and describe how to efficiently perform MFVB and VMP.
-The first application we show concerns medical positron emission tomography imaging where the raw data is processed for image enhancement.
-An application to two-dimensional deconvolution problems motivated by archaeological studies is also embarked upon.
-We perform this study by varying the response and penalization distributional assumptions of the base model to demonstrate the advantages VMP on factor graph fragments over classical variational Bayes approximations.
+Motivated by a real biomedical problem, we identify a base inverse problem model and describe how to efficiently perform MFVB and VMP.
+The application we show concerns medical positron emission tomography imaging where the raw data is processed for image enhancement.
+The data were collected to illustrate a small animal imaging system which can be used in biotechnology and pre-clinical medical research to help detect tumors or organ dysfunctions.
+An application to two-dimensional deconvolution problems motivated by an archaeological exploration is also embarked upon the base framework by varying the response and penalization distributional assumptions.
+This is illustrated in the supplementary material.

-\subsection{Overview of the Article}
+\subsection{Overview of the article}